 Do you have trouble updating your Apple Watch?
 Here’s what you need to do when your Apple Watch is unable to check for update.

 Sometimes, soaps, alcoholic hand sanitizers, chemicals, sharp materials, compressed air, cleaning tools, and external heat sources may damage your Apple Watch screen, and they must be avoided.

 If you feel your Apple Watch Digital Crown is stuck and can’t move, there must be dirt or gunk on your watch.

-Immediately start cleaning or drying your Apple Watch with a damp and clean cloth.
+Start cleaning your Apple Watch right away with a damp and clean cloth.
 Remove the band, the screen protector, or any other extra accessories, and clean all parts of your Apple Watch gently and carefully.

 Final Thoughts on Apple Watch That Won’t Swipe Up

 Although many users have reported the problem that the Apple Watch won’t swipe up, Apple didn’t publish an official statement on this.

 Users claimed this problem occurred after updating their Apple Watch to watchOS 8.5.1, and Apple Support Community didn’t say anything about the fix.
 The newest watchOS version is now available, and it seems the problem has been solved after the update.